Adriapt/adriapt.github.io/_posts/2024-02-11-ProtoPoll.md

 ## JavaScript prototypes and inheritance

 JavaScript is a language model that uses prototypal inheritance.
 A JavaScritp object is a collection of `key:value` pairs (or properties).
-These properties can be data  or functions (also known as “methods”)
+These properties can be data  or functions (also known as “methods”).

 For example, this object has some properties such as `username: "wiener"` and methods such as the `exampleMethod`: